Agile-TNG/Agile-TNG.github.io/source/about/index.markdown

 [XP](http://c2.com/cgi/wiki?ExtremeProgrammingRoadmap) to focus on the new frontier of Agile at enterprise scale.

-A:TNG is identifying the pattern languages contained in the branded frameworks and augmenting them with patterns contributed by its community of Agilists in the trenches.
+A:TNG identifies the state of the Agile art through patterns contributed by its community of Agilists in the trenches.
 It will distribute this work via github under an open content license to enable the community to curate and refactor these patterns to form an [Open Agile Pattern Language](http://agiletng.org/2014/03/09/oapl-the-open-agile-pattern-language/).

 ## Conspiracy